-Face-to-face communication among or between students, parents, and coaches is encouraged and necessary.
+Face-to-Face Communication among or between students, parents, and coaches is encouraged and necessary.
 The following resolution steps should be followed to enhance this communication and emphasize the role of student self-advocacy:

 - 1. Students bring their concerns directly to the coach/advisor.
 Coaches/advisors will work with the student-athlete to create a time and location that works for this type of face-to-face conversation. - 2.
-If a student needs support, a parent/guardian, teammate, or other trusted adult can be present for the conversation with the coach/advisor, in order to support the student being their own advocate. - 3.
-If a resolution still cannot be achieved after steps one and two, the parent/guardian, student, and coach may meet with the Athletic & Activities Director taking a more active role in helping to resolve the issue.
+If a student needs support, a parent/guardian, teammate, or other trusted adult can be present for the conversation with the coach/advisor, in order to support the student being their own advocate. - If a resolution still cannot be achieved after steps one and two, the parent/guardian, student, and coach may meet with the Athletic & Activities Director taking a more active role in helping to resolve the issue.

 Note: If a student-athlete or parent/guardian brings a concern to the Athletics & Activities Director/designee before taking it to the coach/advisor, they may be directed back to the coach per the above resolution steps.
+The described in the grid below is universal for any student who is a member of an athletic or activity program.